grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (Mid-morning: day 3, run to Stilt City)
 Mid-morning of the third day out from the depot, Shakes was shutting down the diesel of the _Gnat_ for the fourth time that morning to check in with the _Prospect_.

-On sonar, Cassandra could hear the _Gnat's_ diesel putter away to a halt --- leaving a silent relief in her headphones.
+On sonar, Cassandra could hear the _Gnat_'s diesel putter away to a halt --- leaving a silent relief in her headphones.
 As usual, she called up to the control room to let them know the _Gnat_ was shut down for a listening and check-in session.
 "Captain Percy, the _Gnat_ just went silent."

 "Alright.
 Thanks Cassandra."
 Percy called back down to her.
 Percy took down the ship-to-ship mic.
 "Captain Shakes --- the usual: how're things looking up there?"